How to Stop Your Dog’s Annoying Humping Behavior

 Mounting behavior is most commonly not about sex.
 Oh sure, if you have a female in season and an unsterilized male dog mounting her, then yes, it is clearly about reproduction.
 But in today’s polite society, many dogs are spayed and neutered, and unspayed females in season are usually kept safely at home by her responsible owners.

 Still, it’s not uncommon to see dogs mounting other dogs, humans, toys, other objects, and even “air-humping” – seemingly having their way with some invisible, imaginary subject.
-And it’s not limited to male dogs; females are also known to engage in mounting behavior.
+And it’s not limited to male dogs; female dogs also hump objects, people, and other dogs.

-Like many canine behaviors that we humans find annoying, inconvenient, or embarrassing, mounting is a perfectly normal dog behavior.
-And like other such annoying, inconvenient, and embarrassing behaviors, it’s perfectly reasonable for us to be able to ask our dogs to stop, or to at least reserve the behavior for times or places that are considered more appropriate by the human family members.
+Like many canine behaviors that we humans find annoying, inconvenient, or embarrassing, dog humping is a perfectly normal behavior.
+And like other such annoying, inconvenient, and embarrassing behaviors, it’s perfectly reasonable for us to ask our dogs to stop, or to at least reserve the behavior for times or places that are considered more appropriate by the human family members.

-Reproduction aside, the most common cause of mounting behavior is a response to stress, anxiety, and/or excitement.
+So why do dogs hump?
+Reproduction aside, the most common reason dogs hump things is in response to stress, anxiety, and/or excitement.
 A trainer friend of mine tells of a friend coming to visit – a friend who lives far away, visits rarely, and who is well-loved by my trainer friend’s dog, a pit bull-mix.
 Roscoe was so deliriously happy about the friend’s visit that he made a full air-humping circuit of the living room before he could settle down enough to greet the guest politely.
 Our first Pomeranian, Dusty, would mount the sofa cushions if I took the other dogs out and left him inside.
 The stress of being left behind triggered the cushion-humping.

 The stress and excitement of meeting other dogs is a classic cause of mounting, and one of the reasons you are highly likely to see the behavior on display in dog parks.
 Brief bouts that involve mounting of other dogs in canine social interactions – as long as they don’t lead to bloodletting or oppression of the mountee – are acceptable.
 Mounting of human body parts is not acceptable, nor is mounting that leads to dog fights.